 5-1.4.5.1 General: Shop drawings are not required for prequalified items.
 For non-prequalified items, determine the submittal path to be followed based upon the identity of the Engineer of Record as shown adjacent to the title block on the structural plan sheets, and on the key sheets of roadway plans, signing, and pavement marking plans, and/or lighting plans.
-At the preconstruction conference, the Department will notify the Contractor of any changes in the submittal path and whether the Department's or the Consultant's red-ink review stamp will signify an officially reviewed shop drawing.
+At the preconstruction conference, the Department will notify the Contractor in writing of any changes in the submittal path and whether the Department's or the Consultant's red ink review stamp will signify an officially reviewed shop drawing.

-(a) When the Florida Department of Transportation is the Engineer of Record, submit shop drawings to the appropriate Department Shop Drawing Review Office with a copy of the letter of transmittal sent to the Resident Engineer.
-For work requiring other information (e.g., catalog data, procedure manuals, fabrication/welding procedures, and maintenance and operating procedures), submit the required number of copies to the appropriate Department Shop Drawing Review Office.
-If not shown on the plans, the Department will furnish the mailing address of the appropriate Department Shop Drawing Review Office.
-Provide copies of material certifications and material tests to the Resident Engineer.
+(a) When the Florida Department of Transportation is the Engineer of Record, submit shop drawings to the Resident Engineer and to the appropriate Department Shop Drawing Review Office with a copy of the letter of transmittal sent to the Resident Engineer, in accordance to 4.1.
+For work requiring Include in the submittal other information (e.g., such as catalog data, procedure manuals, fabrication/welding procedures, and maintenance and operating procedures), submit when required by the work the required number of copies to the appropriate Department Shop Drawing Review Office, in accordance to 4.1.
+If not shown in the Plans, the Department will furnish the mailing address of the appropriate Department Shop Drawing Review Office.
+Provide copies of Submit the material certifications and material tests to the Resident Engineer.

-(b) When the Engineer of Record is a consultant hired by the Department, submit shop drawings to the consultant with a copy of the letter of transmittal sent to the Resident Engineer and, when requested, to the appropriate Department Shop Drawing Review Office.
-For work requiring other documentation (e.g., catalog data, procedure manuals, fabrication/welding procedures, and maintenance and operating manuals), submit the required number of copies with the prints.
-If not shown on the plans, the Department will furnish the mailing address of the Consulting Engineer of Record.
-Provide copies of material certifications and material tests to the Resident Engineer.
+(b) When the Engineer of Record is a consultant hired by the Department, submit shop drawings to the consultant, with a copy of the letter of transmittal sent to the Resident Engineer and, when requested, to the appropriate Department Shop Drawing Review Office, in accordance to 4-1.
+Include in the submittal other information For work requiring other documentation (e.g., such as catalog data, procedure manuals, fabrication/welding procedures, and maintenance and operating manuals), when required by the work. submit the required number of copies the shop drawings with the prints in accordance to 4-1.
+If not shown in the Plans, the Department will furnish the mailing address of the Consulting Engineer of Record.
+Provide copies of the Submit material certifications and material tests to the Resident Engineer.

-5-1.4.5.2 Building Structures: Submit working, shop and erection drawings, and all correspondence related to building structures, such as Rest Area Pavilions, Office Buildings, and Maintenance Warehouses, to the Architect of Record for review and approval.
+5-1.4.5.2 Building Structures: Submit working, shop and erection drawings, and all correspondence related to building structures, such as Rest Area Pavilions, Office Buildings, and Maintenance Warehouses, to the Architect of Record and the Resident Engineer for review and approval, in accordance to 4-1.
 Send a copy of the transmittal to the Resident Engineer.

-5-1.4.5.3 Contractor-Originated Design: Submit shop drawings and applicable calculations to the Engineer of Record for review.
-Ensure that each sheet of the shop drawings and the cover sheet of the calculations are signed and sealed by the Specialty Engineer or the Contractor's Engineer of Record.
-Transmit the submittal and copies of the transmittal letters in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate.
+5-1.4.5.3 Contractor-Originated Design: Submit shop drawings and applicable calculations to the Engineer of Record for review, in accordance to 4-1.
+Ensure that each sheet of the The shop drawings and the cover sheet of the applicable calculations are will be signed and sealed by the Specialty Engineer or the Contractor's Engineer of Record, in accordance to 4-1.
+Transmit the submittal and copies of the transmittal letters Submit in accordance with the requirements of 5-1.4.5.1 through 5-1.4.5.3, as appropriate, and in accordance to 4-1.